 Have an open conversation with your child

 When children fail at school this provides parents with an opportunity to have important discussions with their child about the value of education, dedication to their studies, and allows you to participate more fully in their education.
 Ask children what the reason is behind their exam failure; they usually know what the issue is behind their low test score.

-If you feel that you have difficulty communicating with your child, get someone else like your tuition teacher to analyse and talk with your child.
+If you feel that you have difficulty communicating with your child, get someone else like your tuition teacher to analyze and talk with your child.
 Here at Bright Culture, it’s not uncommon that parents ask us to talk to their children about their results.

 Help your child develop good study habits